 Early Rain Gauges

 There are at least two accounts of rain gauges used before the Christian era.
 The first is from the 4th century B.C. in India, where a state treatise instructed that a rain gauge 45.72 centimeters (18 inches) in diameter was to be used to determine what sort of seeds should be planted.
-A second record, taken from a Jewish text, shows that the rainfall in parts of Palestine were 54 centimeters (21.26 inches) annually, though it's unclear if that was for one year or a combination of years.
+A second record, taken from a Jewish text, shows that the rainfall in parts of Palestine was 54 centimeters (21.26 inches) annually, though it's unclear if that was for one year or a combination of years.
 Clearly, though, they were employing some sort of rain gauge to measure rainfall.

 Rain Gauges in Middle Ages